 Original location: Hyatt Regency in Dallas, Texas, U.S.A.

-Organizers of Interdrone, one of the largest drone conferences in the U.S., announced in May that the conference would be postponed.
-The event will still be held at the Hyatt Regency in Dallas.
+Organizers of Interdrone, one of the largest drone conferences in the U.S., announced in May that the conference would be postponed, but still be held at the Hyatt Regency in Dallas.

 It’s unclear if events and speakers will remain the same for the December version of the conference.